 In the Model Type gallery, select All Neural Networks again.
 To try to improve the models, include different features.
 See if you can improve the models by removing features with low predictive power.
 On the Regression Learner tab, in the Features section, click Feature Selection.

-In the Feature Selection dialog box, clear the check boxes for Acceleration and Cylinders to exclude them from the predictors.
+In the Feature Selection dialog box, clear the check boxes for Acceleration and Cylinders to exclude them from the predictors, and then click OK.

 In the Training section, click Train to train the neural network models using the new predictor settings.